-- 6.1 Any member of staff having a reasonable suspicion of wrong doing, which includes allegations of fraud, bribery and corruption, has a responsibility to report their suspicion. - 6.2 The OPCC wishes to encourage anyone having reasonably held suspicions of fraud, bribery or corruption to report them.
+- 5.1 Any member of staff having a reasonable suspicion of wrongdoing, which includes allegations of fraud, bribery and corruption, has a responsibility to report their suspicion. - 5.2 The OPCC positively encourages anyone having reasonably held suspicions of fraud, bribery or corruption to report them.
 No individual will suffer any detriment by doing so.
 The Public Interest Disclosure Act 1998 gives statutory protection, within defined parameters, to staff that make disclosures about a range of subjects that include fraud, bribery or corruption which they believe to be happening within the organisation employing them.
-In this context, "reasonably held" means suspicions other than those that are raised maliciously and are subsequently found to be groundless. - 6.3 If any of these concerns come to light staff must immediately report their suspicions to the CFO. - 6.4 Confidentiality will be maintained and all matters shall be dealt with in accordance with this policy. - 6.5 Staff should not confront the individual concerned with their suspicions, try to investigate the matter themselves, or convey their suspicions to anyone other than the CFO. - 6.6 Any malicious allegations found to be groundless will be subject to full investigations and appropriate disciplinary action.
+In this context, "reasonably held" means suspicions other than those that are raised maliciously and are subsequently found to be groundless. - 5.3 If any of these concerns come to light staff must immediately report their suspicions to the CFO. - 5.4 Staff should not confront the individual concerned with their suspicions, try to investigate the matter themselves, or convey their suspicions to anyone other than the CFO. - 5.5 Any malicious allegations found to be groundless will be subject to full investigations and appropriate disciplinary action.